shakeelmohamed/egress-bootstrap/README.md

     * execute `foreman run npm test` from the root directory of this repository
 * Else
     * Submit an issue

+## Currently problems (marked with a TODO)

+* There is no significant input validation in place.
+I'm planning to implement [validator.js](https://github.com/chriso/validator.js).
+This is necessary for:
+    * Security issues
+    * Password requirements
+* There is no protection against SQL injection, which is a huge security concern.
+This might be addressed as a byproduct of adding input validation.

 # Dependencies